Understanding the causes of dandruff with D-LAB

 A diet rich in essential nutrients helps maintain a healthy scalp and prevent the appearance of dandruff.
 Nutritional deficiencies can weaken the scalp and promote their development.

-E. Consultation with a dermatologist for treatment
+E. Consulting a dermatologist for treatment

-F. Stress Management
+F. Stress management

 Stress can worsen dandruff in some people.
 Stress reduction techniques such as meditation, regular exercise, and good time management can help reduce symptoms.

-Influence of stress on the appearance of dandruff
+Impact of stress on the appearance of dandruff

 Although dandruff can be frustrating, there are several strategies to manage it effectively.
-By combining appropriate care, specific treatments, and consulting a professional if necessary, it is possible to significantly reduce its presence and maintain a healthy scalp.
+By combining appropriate care, specific treatments, and consulting a professional if necessary, it is possible to significantly reduce their presence and maintain a healthy scalp.

 III.
 D-LAB dietary supplements suitable for dandruff